-a.
-Using or possessing illegal drugs or controlled substances, including but not limited to prescription medication without a properly issued prescription.
+- a.
+Using or possessing illegal drugs or controlled substances, including but not limited to prescription medication without a properly issued prescription. - b.

-- b.
 Misuse of legal substances to cause impairment/hallucination. - c.
-Possession of drug paraphernalia that has been used.

-d.
-Growing, manufacturing, distributing, or selling illegal drugs or controlled substances, including prescription drugs, with or without the intent to distribute.

-- e.
-Administering drugs to individuals against their will and/or without their knowledge. - f.
-Repeated unsafe consumption and/or impairment.
+Possession of drug paraphernalia that has been used. - d.
+Growing, manufacturing, distributing, or selling illegal drugs or controlled substances, including prescription drugs, with or without the intent to distribute. - e.
+Administering drugs to individuals against their will and/or without their knowledge.